 A multi-purpose hall containing a gymnasium with a fully sprung floor for artistic gymnastics, indoor court for basketball, netball, badminton and volleyball

-A fitness centre (exercise room) and dance floor
+A fitness centre (exercise room) and movement room for dance

 Tara rowing shed, located out of Drummoyne Rowing Club